Checking ‘The Doctor Who Fooled the World’ is true

 “A load of lies?”

-And yet not only do parents of children enrolled in his now-notorious research in the Lancet medical journal — that my work caused to be retracted as both dishonest and unethical — confirm it to me as “fraudulent” and “a complete fabrication,” but, step by step, my evidence has been checked by editors, producers, peer reviewers, and lawyers, plus a five-member panel of the UK General Medical Council which, among dozens of proven charges, found four counts of dishonesty by Wakefield, including one his own defense counsel submitted was of “fraud”.
+And yet, not only do parents of children enrolled in his now-notorious research in the Lancet medical journal — that my work caused to be retracted as both dishonest and unethical — confirm it to me as “fraudulent” and “a complete fabrication,” but, step by step, my evidence has been checked by editors, producers, peer reviewers, and lawyers, plus a five-member panel of the UK General Medical Council which, among dozens of upheld charges, found four counts of common lying proven against Wakefield (including one his own defense counsel submitted was of “fraud”).

 I know of no journalism more extensively vetted on any subject, anywhere, ever.
-Not, I should stress, because I’m worried about my facts, but because Wakefield has a history of filing vexatious revenge lawsuits in his efforts to escape the truth.
+Not, I should stress, because I’m worried about my facts, but because Wakefield has a history of kicking the can down the road with vexatious, timewasting lawsuits and complaints in his efforts to escape the truth.

 He even threatened my book, in advance of publication, before slithering silently back into the undergrowth after lawyers for my North American publishers, Johns Hopkins University Press (JHUP), told him where he could stick it.

-“We have reviewed these allegations of misconduct against Deer,” they warned James Moody, a Wakefield attorney and business partner, in reply to forty-six pages of smears and fabrications.
+“We have reviewed these allegations of misconduct against Deer,” they warned James Moody, a Wakefield attorney and business partner, in reply to forty-six pages of lies and abuse.
 “But there is nothing in those many pages of invective that erodes our faith in Deer or his groundbreaking reporting.
 To be clear, Johns Hopkins University retains full confidence in Deer and his book.”

 By that time I’d endured enough of Wakefield’s antics and had long been ready to see him off.
-In November 2010, for instance, I’d written to the editor-in-chief of the British Medical Journal to secure an extra round of pre-publication verification of my findings for a BMJ series (prompting sixty hours of legal review):
+Way back in November 2010, for instance, I’d written to the editor-in-chief of the British Medical Journal to secure an extra round of pre-publication verification of my findings for a BMJ series (prompting sixty hours of legal review):

 “Part of my learning curve is to recognise that aspects of the BMJ approach to clinical evidence and peer review leak over into its approach to journalism… However, journalism must often work to a higher standard, particularly in matters of reputation.
 As you’ll realize, that standard is not plausibility, it is accuracy and truth.
 Names are named.
 Facts can be checked by others.”

-Underpinning my reporting — and its effect on public attitudes — lies sixteen thousand documents and recordings which I indexed for the newspaper and the journal.
-These include Wakefield’s patent for his own measles vaccine; details of his secret income from a failed MMR lawsuit; a recording of the lawyer Barr admitting he paid for the Lancet research; and another evidencing Wakefield’s deception of his colleagues, such as a professor John Walker-Smith.
+Underpinning my reporting — and its effect on public attitudes — lies more than sixteen thousand documents and recordings which I indexed for the newspaper and the journal.
+These include Wakefield’s patent for his own measles vaccine; details of his enormous secret income from a failed MMR lawsuit; recordings of the lawyer Barr admitting he paid for the Lancet research; and proof that Wakefield deceived even his closest colleagues, such as a professor John Walker-Smith.

 Two thousand of these items were footnoted in my book’s manuscript and, at my request, checked individually by JHUP staff to ensure what I’d written was substantiated.